vesalcido/sp25-cse110-lab3/.github/ISSUE_TEMPLATE/continuing-to-add-css-to-meeting-minutes-.md

 ---
 name: 'Continuing to Add CSS to Meeting Minutes '
-about: Continuing to add the second part of General CSS Topics
+about: Continuing to add the third part of General CSS Topics
-title: Adding part 2.1.2 (part two of adding CSS general topics)
+title: Adding part 2.1.3 (part three of adding CSS general topics)
 labels: frontend, in progress
 assignees: vesalcido

 ---

-Adding Box Model, Text, Display, Sizing, Position, and Pseudo Class.
+Adding Layouts, Text, Responsiveness, and Fonts.
 (as well as every sub element listed)